·7 min read

 A few pitfalls to watch out for:

-Hex only uses A–F. Letters like G, H, or Z are not valid hex digits and will cause errors.
+Hex only uses A-F. Letters like G, H, or Z are invalid hex digits.

 Convert Hex Values Instantly

-Use our free Hex Converter tool to convert between hexadecimal, decimal, binary, and octal — right in your browser with no data uploaded to any server.
+Use our free Hex Converter tool to convert between hexadecimal, decimal, binary, and octal right in your browser.

 References